Jq (programming language): Related software

 jq has inspired several clones and similar programs.

 gojq reimplements much of jq in Go.
 It also supports processing YAML files.

-jaq is a Rust implementation of jq developed using denotational semantics to formalize its behavior in cases where the original jq's documentation is unclear or does not match its behavior.
+jaq is a Rust implementation of jq developed using denotational semantics to formalize its behavior in cases where the original jq documentation is unclear or does not match its behavior.

 Mike Farah's yq is a jq-like program that supports several file formats, including JSON, YAML, and XML.

 Its syntax is not fully compatible with jq.

 Andrey Kislyuk's yq provides a collection of wrapper scripts that use jq to process YAML, XML, or TOML files.